Heath bar: History

 Popularity of the Heath bar grew after the war; in 1946, L.S.
 Heath, his four sons, two daughters and grandchildren incorporated L.S.
 Heath & Sons, Inc. The manufacturing process remained largely a hands-on, family-run operation.
-In the 1950s, the Heath Toffee Ice Cream Bar was developed and was eventually franchised to other dairies.
+In the 1950s, the Heath Toffee Ice Cream Bar was developed, and was eventually franchised to other dairies.
 By 1955, the operation had grown to produce about 69,000 candy bar centers at one time.
 The automatic wrapping machines turned out 1,600 candy bars per minute.
-The company had 35 candy salesmen who called on approximately 7,200 wholesale distributors in the United States along with thousands of other outlets, such as theaters, vending machine operators, supermarkets and chain stores.
+The company had 35 candy salesmen who called on approximately 7,200 wholesale distributors in the United States, along with thousands of other outlets, such as theaters, vending machine operators, supermarkets, and chain stores.

 In the 1960s, the huge national success of the Heath bar led to disagreements within the family, with at least one grandchild, Richard J. Heath, expelled from the business in 1969.
 He eventually published a book in 1995 entitled Bittersweet: The Story of the Heath Candy Co.

 In the 1970s, the company bought the registered trademark Butter Brickle toffee ice cream flavoring formula from The Fenn Bros.
 Ice Cream and Candy Co. of Sioux Falls, South Dakota.

 In January 1986, L.S.
 Heath & Sons, Inc., filed a trademark application for the Heath name, with a first use declaration of March 1, 1931, which was the year that Bayard and Everett Heath sold the confectionery business and began working in the dairy operation.
 The registered trademark Number 1404302 was granted on August 5, 1986.

 In 1989, the L.S.
 Heath & Sons business was sold to Leaf, Inc., which itself had been purchased by Huhtamäki Oyj of Helsinki, Finland, in 1983.

-In 1996, the North American confectionery operations of Leaf, Inc., were purchased by The Hershey Company for $440 million plus annual royalties for licenses paid to Huhtamäki Oyj to produce such brands as Heath, Jolly Rancher, Milk Duds, Payday, Whoppers, Chuckles, and Twizzler's licorice.
+In 1996, the North American confectionery operations of Leaf, Inc., were purchased by the Hershey Company for $440 million plus annual royalties for licenses paid to Huhtamäki Oyj to produce such brands as Heath, Jolly Rancher, Milk Duds, Payday, Whoppers, Chuckles, and Twizzler's licorice.
 In turn, Huhtamäki bought the European confectionery operations of German praline manufacturer Gubor and Italian confectioner Sperlari from Hershey for $110 million.

 In April 2018, a holding company named Iconic IP Interests, LLC, an investment vehicle of Highlander Partners, purchased the intellectual property, including trademarks and associated licensing agreements and royalty arrangements of ten candy brands including Heath, Jolly Rancher, PayDay, Good & Plenty, Whoppers, Chuckles, and Milk Duds from Huhtamäki Oyj.

-Hershey had previously created the Skor bar in 1981 to compete with the Heath bar, before buying out Leaf, Inc. It currently maintains production and marketing of both the Heath bar and the Skor bar, despite the two being almost identical.
+Hershey had previously created the Skor bar in 1981 to compete with the Heath bar, before buying out Leaf, Inc. As of 2026 it maintains production and marketing of both the Heath bar and the Skor bar, despite the two being almost identical.